JennaEllis/CS252FinalProject/README.md

 Bookmarking page.
 User creates an account and stores their bookmarkable websites.
 Their bookmarked websites are hosted on a dashboard webpage accessible by logging into their account.

 ## Tech Stack:
+Server - Python/Flask/Postgresql
-Node.js - Express
+Client - NodeJS
-MongoDB
-AngularJS